vadimdemedes/ink/readme.md

 </AppContext.Consumer>
 ```

-If `exit` is called with an Error, `waitUntilExit` will reject with the error.
+If `exit` is called with an Error, `waitUntilExit` will reject with that error.

 #### `<StdinContext>`